 DIAN stands for Dirección de Impuestos y Aduanas Nacionales (Colombian Tax and Customs Organization).
 In the United States, a similar organization would be the IRS.

 What Does DIAN Do?

-The DIAN deals with the national taxes, like the IVA you see on your restaurant bills and the tax on financial transactions, including wire transfers, overdrafts, currency exchange, and ATM withdrawals.
+The DIAN deals with the national taxes, like the IVA you see on your restaurant bills and the tax on financial transactions, including wire transfers in Colombia, overdrafts, currency exchange, and ATM withdrawals.

 Related Topics of Interest for You: